Dane Ortlund gives five pieces of practical advice for anyone who's struggling to read their Bible regularly.

-Mike Reeves speaks about the Puritan theologian John Owen.
+Mike Reeves introduces us to the Reformation theologian John Calvin.

 Kyle Strobel introduces us to a neglected doctrine: the beatific vision.
 Interacting with Turretin, Owen, and Edwards amongst others, he shows how our sight of God now by faith will be fulfilled in eternity.